 - We believe that we should pay the right amount of tax in each country and not overpay taxes in any country.

 - We believe that we should pay our taxes on time and agree payment plans with local tax authorities in advance where this may not be possible.
-For example where financial implications may arise because of natural disasters, unforeseen emergencies, or other occurrences outside of our control.
+For example where financial implications may arise as a result of natural disasters, unforeseen emergencies or other occurrences outside of our control.

 - We believe in minimising the risk that transactions or relationships may have unforeseen adverse tax consequences by using our professional care and judgment to assess situations and projects to make decisions.